ivoysey/rct/README.md

   me.
 It was good to remember other people.

 - I remember the ascent and then desecent into Agan Park.
-The first time I tried the RCT, my girlfriend had stashed myself and Brian some water and clean socks behind a big tree there, and it was full of families playing catch.
+The first time I tried the RCT, V had stashed myself and Brian some water and clean socks behind a big tree there, and it was full of families playing catch.
 This time it was closed for the season and awfully lonely -- but I felt good that I was at my previous cache site with more than half the water I started with.
 The road segment up hill after Agan was as much fun as always; there was some more foul language about cars, speed limits, and visibility, but again luckily no one was round to mind much.

 - Things got hard for me in the Park-n-Ride for PA28 at the bottom of Ridge Road.
-It was shortly before sunset and I had promised both my ride, David, and my girlfriend that I would check in by sunset but probably not before.
+It was shortly before sunset and I had promised both my ride, David, and V that I would check in by sunset but probably not before.
 I stopped and pulled out my phone for the first time, read the chatter between them during the day, and let them know where I was.
 They were both very excited and told me to go for it, and that I was within 10 miles from the finish.
 I had been managing something like 4 mph to that point, so that seemed to me like something I could do -- "just two more hours, ish" in fuzzy end of day math.
 David set out from the city to meet